pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 1. Architecture components: This includes understanding and implementing MVVM, LiveData, Room, and other components.

-2. Jetpack: Familiarize yourself with Jetpack components such as Navigation, Paging,
+2. Jetpack: Familiarize yourself with Jetpack components such as Navigation, Paging, WorkManager, and CameraX.

-, and CameraX.

 3. Dependency Injection: Learn about frameworks such as Dagger, Hilt, or Koin.